Professional Governance Act

 Once it is fully in place, the new Act will replace the Engineers and Geoscientists Act, the current legislation governing the practice of engineering and geoscience in BC.

-: What You Need to Know on June 26 is now full
+: What You Need to Know webinar recording is now available through the Online Store

 Regulations are currently being developed to support the implementation of the Professional Governance Act.
 In November, government initiated consultation on the first set of regulations, releasing an intentions paper that lays out their intent and invited comments from stakeholders and the public.